 - 22nd PanCare Conference – 24-26.10.2018 Paris, France

 The results achieved and the tools developed within PARTNER are being disseminated through strategic collaborations (joint events, position papers, etc.) with organisations at European and international levels.
 These partner organisations reflect the target groups identified for PARTNER dissemination and are presented below:

-- International Society of Paediatric Oncology (SIOP): of which SIOPE is a continental branch, participating in the annual international congress (during reporting period: November 2018) with a variety of activities incl.
+- International Society of Paediatric Oncology (SIOP): of which SIOPE is a continental branch, participating in the annual international congress (during the reporting period: November 2018) with a variety of activities incl.
 PARTNER dissemination;

 - SIOPE European Clinical Research Council for paediatric and adolescent oncology (SIOPE CRC): represents the paediatric oncology clinical research community across Europe.
 Established to facilitate good research practice exchange amongst international co-operative groups, this executive decision-making body expresses the unified voice by dealing with common burning issues in the field and by representing the point of view of National Paediatric Haemato-Oncology Societies (NaPHOS) and European Clinical Trial Groups (ECTGs) at the highest European political level with a variety of activities incl.
-PARTNER dissemination (during reporting period: September 2018).
+PARTNER dissemination (during the reporting period: September 2018).